General Trias: Industrial estates

 General Trias has been gradually undergoing industrialization since the turn of the 21st century.
 Several major industrial estates, such as Gateway Business Park, a world class business community in Javalera and the New Cavite Industrial City (NCIC) in Manggahan, have chosen General Trias to be their home base.

 The Cavite Export Processing Zone (CEPZ) occupies about 0.60 sqkm of land belonging to General Trias.
 110 factories operate in the CEPZ.
 The others are the Golden Gate Industrial Park (Phase I) in Buenavista II and Golden Gate Industrial Park (Phase II) in Panungyanan while the rest are found at Barangay Manggahan, Barangay San Francisco and along Governor's Drive.

 Private subdivisions

 General Trias is considered one of the new frontiers of growth and development in the Calabarzon area as attested by the giant industrial subdivisions located in the city.
 Many of these are in the highland barangay of Manggahan, located along Governor's Drive, the barangays of San Francisco, Santiago on the Arnaldo Highway, and barangay Pasong Camachille II on Open Canal Road.

+Township developments

+From small private subdivisions, General Trias has been a leading destination for large scale township developments in recent years.
+To date, a total of 5 townships under construction and development in the city namely: